0install/0install-win/README.md

   - Tools: Contains the executables for Zero Install Tools such as the Feed Editor plus all required libraries (including the Backend).
   - Installer: Contains the generated installers.
   - Documentation: Contains the generated source code documentation.
-- The directory `feeds` contains local Zero Install feeds referencing the contents of the `build` directory.
+- The top-level directory contains local Zero Install feeds referencing the contents of the `build` directory.
 They can be registered with `0install add-feed` in order to replace the online versions of Zero Install and its tools with your local builds.

 `VERSION` and `VERSION_UPDATER` contain the version numbers used by build scripts.
 Keep in sync with the version numbers in `src/AssemblyInfo.Global.cs` and `src/Updater/AssemblyInfo.Updater.cs`!